-- Another con is that technological issues related to the equipment may prevent proper functioning at times.
+- Another con is that technical issues related to the equipment may sometimes prevent proper functioning.
 This could be due to a dead battery, damaged components, obstructed lens, and other problems.
 This could result in personnel missing important witness statements or crucial behavior by officers or citizens.

 - The equipment is expensive.
-Potential costs in their use include the cost of the device itself, ongoing maintenance, and cost of storing and maintain the video footage and recorded data that is collected.
+Potential costs in their use include the cost of the device, ongoing maintenance, and the cost of storing and maintaining the video footage and recorded data collected.
 Storage costs and decisions about who should have access are some of the most hotly debated issues.
-In addition, it costs money to catalog and retrieve footage in response to subpoenas, investigations and public information requests.
+In addition, it costs money to catalog and retrieves footage in response to subpoenas, investigations, and public information requests.

 After looking at both the advantages and disadvantages, it is apparent that the pros of using the devices outweigh the cons.
-Given the recent officer-involved shootings and brutality in Ferguson, Missouri, South Carolina, Florida Baltimore, Maryland, we are likely to see departments continue to adopt their use.
-The issue whether police officers should wear body cameras is the subject of ongoing debate.
-Discussion by public officials, city governments and even members of Congress continues.
+Given the recent officer-involved shootings and brutality in Ferguson, Missouri, South Carolina, Florida, Baltimore, and Maryland, we will likely see departments continue to adopt their use.
+The issue of whether police officers should wear body cameras is the subject of ongoing debate.
+Discussion by public officials, city governments, and even members of Congress continues.

-However, the total cost may be as much as $1,200 per unit when you add in additional cost with maintenance, data storage and retrieval are considered.
-We expect these costs to come down considerably over the next few years as the technology improves and as new suppliers enter the market.
+However, the total cost may be as much as $1,200 per unit when additional maintenance, data storage, and retrieval costs are considered.
+We expect these costs to decrease considerably over the next few years as the technology improves and new suppliers enter the market.
 The emergence of new suppliers will also bring forth new features, such as live-streaming cams.

-If you need to buy equipment, there are a number of manufacturers and distributors.
+If you need to buy equipment, there are several manufacturers and distributors.
 Following is a sample list of providers:

-Amazon.com – Amazon.com offers an extensive collection of body cams and are probably the easiest place to buy from.
+Amazon.com – Amazon.com offers an extensive collection of body cams and is probably the most accessible place to buy from.
 However, they are not an official supplier to police departments.
 Check out Amazon’s selection.
 Prices range from $100 to $400.

-L3 Mobile Vision, Inc. – L3 provides a body worn product called BodyVision.
+L3 Mobile Vision, Inc. – L3 provides a body-worn product called BodyVision.
 Their product allows officers to easily and quickly download data and captured video, manage devices and search by case.
 They offer software and cloud-based options.
-This particular solution provides five hours of high definition recording capability and has a 72° field of view.
+This particular solution provides five hours of high-definition recording capability and has a 72° field of view.
 Search captured clips by date, car, officer, and more.
-The company also has a number of other excellent solutions.
-For example, systems for cars and motorcycles, tablets, license plate recognition tools and digital evidence management solutions.
+The company also has several other excellent solutions.
+For example, systems for cars and motorcycles, tablets, license plate recognition tools, and digital evidence management solutions.

 OfficerStore.com – The Office Store offers an extensive library of products for law enforcement.
-They have a wide selection of body-worn cameras and all of the necessary accessories.
-Plus, they have batteries, chargers, protective lenses, cables, docking stations, mounting equipment, software and more.
+They have a wide selection of body-worn cameras and all necessary accessories.
+Plus, they have batteries, chargers, protective lenses, cables, docking stations, mounting equipment, software, and more.

-TASER® International Inc. – TASER is one of the largest providers of video equipment and stun guns to law enforcement divisions in America.
-They provide a wide range of video devices that span from $400 to $700 each.
+TASER® International Inc. – TASER is one of the largest video equipment providers and stun guns to law enforcement divisions in America.
+They provide a wide range of video devices from $400 to $700 each.

-Following are some of the features you’ll find on the most popular packages:
+Following are some of the features you’ll find on the most popular police body cameras:

 - Audio Quality – The system should be able to capture conversational speech at a distance of three feet.

-- Cables – for connecting to charge and to computer or tablet for viewing recorded video
+- Cables – for connecting to charge and computer or tablet for viewing recorded video

 - Docking station – Used to dock and charge multiple sets

-- Microphone – Two-way microphone captures clear audio to ensure voices and clearly records other sounds.
+- Microphone – Two-way microphone captures clear audio to ensure voices and records other sounds.

-- Night Vision – While not true night vision, many cams have infrared illumination capability.
-Therefore, they can automatically adjust for low light or night situations
+- Night Vision – While not true infrared, many cams have infrared illumination capability.
+Therefore, they can automatically adjust for low light or night situations.

-- Protective Lenses – These protect the lenses from physical damage or flying debris, and the weather.
+- Protective Lenses – These protect the lenses from physical damage, flying debris, and weather.

-- Rechargeable Battery – Eliminates the need for constant changing of batteries.
+- Rechargeable Battery – Batteries can be recharged.
+Conveniently, this eliminates the need for constant changing of batteries.

 - Recording Format – Video and audio content should export in a standard, non-proprietary format.
 This is so that it can be played using widely available software.
-Avoid models that output footage that can only play on vendor-specific software.
+Also, avoid models that output footage that can only play on vendor-specific software.

-- Resolution Settings – Various resolution settings allow recording in low or high definition, such as 480, 720, or 1080.
+- Resolution Settings – Various resolution settings allow low- or high-definition recording, such as 480, 720, or 1080.
 Storage requirements increase as the resolution increases.

-- Start and Stop – Touch-and-go recording capabilities allow officers to quickly start and stop the cameras.
+- Start and Stop – Touch-and-go recording capabilities allow officers to start and stop the cameras quickly.
 Eliminating any complicated procedures or steps to follow.

-- Storage Capability – Memory storage capability varies depending on the model, similar to that of a video camera.
-Storage capability can be paret of the device itself, or on removable memory cards.
+- Storage Capability – Memory storage capacity varies depending on the model, similar to that of a video camera.
+Storage capability can be part of the device or on removable memory cards.

-- Waterproof – Prevents damage in damp conditions and in the rain
+- Waterproof – Prevents damage in damp conditions and rain.

-- Wide field of vision – Varies by equipment, usually up to 120 degree field of view
+- Wide field of vision – Varies by equipment, usually up to a 120-degree field of view.

 Related: Read how cops use Police Drones to conduct aerial surveillance and photography.